Umm Kulthum bint Ali: Battle of Karbala

 Ali was himself elected caliph in 656, and later assassinated in his de-facto capital Kufa in January 661.
 Soon after Ali's death, his eldest son Hasan was elected caliph in Kufa, but later abdicated in favor of Mu'awiya in August 661.
 The peace treaty between Hasan and Mu'awiya stipulated that the latter should not appoint a successor.
-Hasan kept aloof from politics after his abdication in compliance with the peace treaty, but was poisoned and killed in 669, most likely at the instigation of Mu'awiya, who thus paved the way for the succession of his son Yazid.
+Hasan kept aloof from politics after his abdication in compliance with the peace treaty, but was poisoned and killed in 669.
+Which thus paved the way for the succession of Yazid bin Mu'awiya.
 Hasan was then succeeded as the head of Muhammad's family by his brother Husayn, who nevertheless upheld the treaty with Mu'awiya.

 Mu'awiya designated his son Yazid as his successor in 676, in violation of his earlier agreement with Hasan.
 Yazid is often remembered by Muslim historians as a debaucher who openly violated the Islamic norms, and his nomination was met with resistance from the sons of Muhammad's prominent companions, including Husayn ibn Ali.
 On Mu'awiya's death and Yazid's succession in 680, the latter instructed the governor of Medina to secure Husayn's pledge of allegiance by force.
 Husayn immediately left his hometown Medina for Mecca at night to avoid recognizing Yazid as the caliph.
 After receiving letters of support from some Kufans, whose intentions were confirmed by his envoy, Husayn later left Mecca for Kufa, accompanied by some relatives and supporters, including Zaynab and Umm Kulthum.
 On their way to Kufa, Husayn's small caravan was intercepted by Yazid's army and forced to camp in the desert land of Karbala on 2 October 680 away from water and fortifications.
 The promised Kufan support did not materialize as the new governor of Kufa killed the envoy of Husayn and intimidated Kufan tribal chiefs.
 Having been surrounded for some days and deprived of the drinking water of the nearby Euphrates river, Husayn was later killed on 10 October 680, alongside most of his male relatives and his small retinue, in the Battle of Karbala against the army of the Umayyad caliph Yazid ibn Mu'awiya.